GeraldC13/driftctl/README.md

 # About driftctl
-`driftctl` measures infrastucture as code coverage, and tracks infrastructure drift.
+`driftctl` measures infrastructure as code coverage, and tracks infrastructure drift.

 ## Why ?